trishume/sympy-wiki-with-svn/Function-expansions-and-series.md

 The **exponential generating function** of a sequence \(a_n\) is \( EG(a_n;x) = \sum_{n=0}^{+\infty} a_n \frac{x^n}{n!}\).

+## Analytic function

+In mathematics, an **analytic function** is a function that is locally given by a convergent power series.
+(There exist both real analytic functions and complex analytic functions.)
+Alternatively, an analytic function is an infinitely differentiable function such that the Taylor series at any point x0 in its domain converges to ƒ(x) for x in a neighborhood of x0.

+Properties

+- The sums, products, and compositions of analytic functions are analytic.
+- The reciprocal of an analytic function that is nowhere zero is analytic, as is the inverse of an invertible analytic function whose derivative is nowhere zero.
+- Any analytic function is smooth, that is, infinitely differentiable.
+The converse is not true; in fact, in a certain sense, the analytic functions are sparse compared to all infinitely differentiable functions.

 # Usage and applications

 ## Series